AlexandreDecan/sismic/docs/index.rst

 - A design-by-contract approach for statecharts: contracts can be specified to express invariants, pre- and postconditions on states and transitions
 - Runtime checking of behavioral properties expressed as statecharts
 - Built-in support for behavior-driven development
-- Synchronous and asynchronous simulation, in real time or simulated time
-- Support for communication between statecharts and co-simulation
+- Support for communication between statecharts
 - Statechart visualization using `PlantUML <http://www.plantuml.com/plantuml>`__

 Some experimental features are also available as `feature branches <https://github.com/AlexandreDecan/sismic/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+branch%22>`__.